 including the writing of several successful grants that have added thousands of new dollars

 to support the work of Southwest Washington Symphony Association.

 Committees.
-Keith picks up the mail from the symphony post office box and delivers it to
+She picks up the mail from the symphony post office box and delivers it to

 the appropriate committee chairs.
-He receives, records and banks all donations to the
+She receives, records and banks all donations to the

 Dolphine VZ Mack is the board member who officially represents the orchestra players.
 She